symblai/symbl-docs/management-api/introduction.md

 The Management API allows you to access and manage various resources against your Symbl account.
 The resources created and managed by this API is maintained at the account level.

-While the Conversation API is used for managing the data associated with the conversations (generated via the Real-Time or Async APIs), the Management API is used for managing the data consumed via the Symbl’s APIs.
+While the Conversation API is used for managing the data associated with the conversations (generated via the real-time or Async APIs), the Management API is used for managing the data consumed via the Symbl’s APIs.

 ### Supported Entities

-You can manage the following entities with the Management API:
+At the moment, we provide Management API support for the Trackers entities only.
+We will be adding support for more entities soon:

 - **Trackers**: Trackers allow you to get “contextually similar” occurrences in a conversation so you can identify emerging trends and gauge the nature of the interactions.
 Read about Trackers and its capabilities, in the [**Trackers**](/concepts/trackers) section.